gizatechxyz/giza-cli/docs/reference/api/commands.prove.md

 ) → None
 ```

-Command to create a user.
-Asks for the new users information and validates the input, then sends the information to the API
+Command to prove as spceific cairo program, previously converted to CASM.
+This will create a proving job and check the status, once it finishes if COMPLETED the proof is downloaded at the output path The daily jobs allowed are rate limited by the backend.

 **Args:**

+ - <b>`program`</b>:  main CASM file
+ - <b>`size`</b>:  Size of the job, allowed values are S, M, L and XL.
+Defaults to S.
+ - <b>`output_path`</b>:  output path of the zk proof generated in the job
  - <b>`debug`</b> (Optional[bool], optional):  Whether to add debug information, will show requests, extra logs and traceback if there is an Exception.
 Defaults to DEBUG_OPTION (False).